andrewlock/asp-dot-net-core-in-action-3e/README.md

 * *CurrencyConverter* - A dummy currency converter application.
 Demonstrates model binding, `DataAnnotations`, and a custom validation attribute
 * *RazorPageFormLayout* - Organising a Razor Page for model binding, as in section 16.4

 ## [Chapter 17](https://github.com/andrewlock/asp-dot-net-core-in-action-3e/tree/main/Chapter17)
 * *ManageUsers* - Display a list of users, and allow adding new users, as shown in figure 17.3
 * *DynamicHtml* - Example of creating dynamic HTML by using C# in Razor templates.
 * *ToDoList* - Example of writing model values to HTML in Razor templates, as shown in section 17.2
 * *NestedLayouts* - Demonstrates using a nested layout, where a two column layout, `_TwoColumn.cshtml` is nested in `_Layout.cshtml`.
 * *PartialViews* - Demonstrates extracting common code into a partial view, as in section 17.4.3.
 Also shows adding additional namespace to _ViewImports for `PartialViews.Models` namespace.
-* *DefaultMVCProject* - Default MVC template, showing the default conventions for finding a view.
-Also shows how you can specify the template to Render - the `HomeController` specifies alternative view to render at the URL `/Home/IndexThatRendersPrivacy`

 ## [Chapter 18](https://github.com/andrewlock/asp-dot-net-core-in-action-3e/tree/main/Chapter18)
 * *CurrencyConverter* - A demo currency converter application using TagHelpers to generate form elements.